 How Can I Prevent RV Delamination?

-This is why we often post about the importance of avoiding RV roof leaks.
+RV sidewall delamination can often be prevented by meticulously checking and maintaining the sealants on your RV’s roof.
+This is why we usually post about the importance of avoiding RV roof leaks.
 It’s why it’s so important to inspect your sealants regularly and use the correct one (Dicor Self-Leveling Lap Sealant, ProFlex Clear Sealant, or Eternabond Tape) for each application.

 For detailed information, see our post on how to choose the correct RV caulk for the job.

-It’s important to remember that over time exterior seals on your RV may break down due to exposure to the elements and age.
+It’s important to remember that over time, exterior seals on your RV may break down due to exposure to the elements and age.
 Sealants will eventually dry out and crack, allowing moisture to seep into your RV.
+See our post on the best RV roof coating products if your entire roof needs to be redone.

 Is Delamination Covered by RV Insurance?

+It’s unlikely that delamination caused by a leaking roof will be covered by RV insurance.
+That’s because it would be considered to be due to a lack of maintenance.
 In some cases, the cost to fix RV delamination might be covered under the comprehensive portion of your RV insurance.
-However, you’d likely need to show that the delamination didn’t occur due to shoddy maintenance practices (again, a failure to maintain sealants).
+However, you’d likely need to show that the delamination wasn’t caused by shoddy maintenance practices (again, a failure to maintain sealants).

 Again, we can’t stress enough how important it is to periodically inspect your roof and maintain or replace aging or damaged sealants.